300ECLIPS-Colour-6

 How will I know if my child has been exposed to lead?

 The most reliable way to determine lead exposure is through a blood test, which is what our study is aiming to make easier and more accessible.
-Sources of lead in homes can include old paint, soil, dust, water pipes, and certain consumer products.

 If high blood lead levels are found, participants will be informed quickly, and clinicians will provide guidance on possible interventions to reduce exposure.